-The goal of the Rose Building Undergraduate Diversity (ROSE-BUD) program is to broaden the participation of academically talented students majoring in electrical and computer engineering.
-The program is part of National Science Foundation's efforts to encourage more students toward careers in science, technology, engineering and mathematics (STEM).
-Students may receive up to $10,000 per year to support academic scholarship.
+The goal of the Rose Building Undergraduate Diversity (ROSE-BUD) program is to broaden the participation of academically talented students majoring in computer science, computer, electrical and software engineering.

-One of the goals of the program is to build diversity among electrical and computer engineering students.
-The ROSE-BUD program is a scholarship and professional development program available to academically talented students majoring in electrical or computer engineering who demonstrate a financial need with special emphasis on women and minorities.
+One of the goals of the program is to build diversity among computer science, computer, electrical and software engineering students.
+The ROSE-BUD program is a scholarship and professional development program available to academically talented students majoring in computer science, computer, electrical or software engineering who demonstrate a financial need with special emphasis on women and minorities.